ujjwalguptaofficial/mahal-doc/content/docs/basic/reactive.md

 ---
 Title: 'Reactive'
-Keywords: 'mahal'
+Keywords: 'reactive, mahal'
-Description: 'Get started with mahal'
+Description: 'Mahal provides Reactive decorator which can be used for two way binding.'
 ---

 # Reactive